-3.5.1 The School Committee shall consist of five members all for three-year staggered terms, two elected one year, two elected the following year, and one elected the third year.
-The duties of the School Committee shall be such as are stated in applicable sections of M.G.L. c.
-71, as from time to time amended.
+3.5.1 The School Committee shall consist of five members all for three-year staggered terms, two elected the following year, and one elected the third year.
+The duties of the School Committee shall be such as are stated in M.G.L. c.
+71, secs.
+35-67, as from time to time amended.